ably-labs/NextJS-chat-app/README.md

 ## Making everything look beautiful with module CSS - `AblyChatComponent.module.css`

-You might have noticed when writing the chat component that `Next.js` has some complier enforced conventions that dictate where you keep your CSS and how to import it.
+You might have noticed when writing the chat component that `Next.js` has some compiler enforced conventions that dictate where you keep your CSS and how to import it.
 For this app, we will create a CSS file with the same name as the `.jsx` file, just with the extensions `.module.css`.
 We do this to keep management of the components easier, if in the future we want to delete this component it is nice and simple to also remove its CSS.
 Once created, it can be imported into the component:

 ```js